-48% of emergency department physicians report feeling burned out.
-This leads to reduced job performance, increased sick days, and even suicide.
+48% of ED physicians report feeling burned out, causing reduced job performance, increased sick days, and even suicide.
 Bureaucratic tasks are the #1 cause of burnout (including paperwork, charting, billing, etc).

 COST OF CARE

-Sepsis survival decreases 7.6% with every hour delay in receiving antibiotics after the onset of hypotension.
+Sepsis survival decreases 7.6% with every hour delay in antibiotics after the onset of hypotension.
 At the onset of septic shock, mortality rates vary from 30% to 50%.
-So it is with many emergencies – time is of the essence!
+Like most ED arrivals – time is of the essence!

-QiiQ PROVIDES A HUMAN-CENTERED SOLUTION FOR A BETTER ER.
+QiiQ PROVIDES A CLINICIAN-CENTERED SOLUTION FOR A BETTER ER.

 A clinician’s virtual assistant – a natural-language AI to be used in the ER by docs and nurses to help them profoundly improve their use of time and energy.